 Follow our Anthurium care guide to grow healthy plants:

-They love basking in indirect bright light but not directly under the sun.
+They love basking in bright indirect light but not too much direct sunlight.
 Some growers put their anthuriums near windows to get that bright light.
 On the other hand, inadequate light exposure will lead to slower growth of the plant.

 Temperature and Humidity